exoplatform/exo-documentation/docs/ManageTasks.rst

 Add a new project
 ~~~~~~~~~~~~~~~~~~~

-A button is displayed in the top left "Add project" which opens a drawer allowing to add a nes project
+A button is displayed in the top-left "Add project" which opens a drawer allowing to add a new project

 |NewTask04|